Martín Peña Bridge

 Art Deco style bridge from 1939, designed by Cecilio Delgado and others.
 It crosses the Martín Peña Channel in San Juan, Puerto Rico.

 It was listed on the U.S. National Register of Historic Places in 2008.

 History

 The original Martín Peña Bridge was simply a stone causeway probably built around the mid-1500s.
 Later, a wooden bridge was built on top of the causeway, which was in turn replaced by a brick edification in 1784.
 This bridge, designed by Juan Francisco Mestre, was destroyed by the British during Ralph Abercromby's invasion of Puerto Rico.
 After this, the bridge was rebuilt in 1846 with a design by engineer Santiago Cortijo.
 This new bridge measured 220 feet long and 6 meters wide, and was composed of nine elliptical arches.

-According to a book by Luis Pumarada and Maria de los Angeles Castro, the name of Martín Peña comes from a fisherman who operated a cove near the area.
+According to a book by LLuis Pumarada O'Neill and Maria de los Angeles Castro, the name of Martín Peña comes from a fisherman who operated a cove near the area.